Issuin icon

 Fallback

-If you don't respond within 2000 milliseconds, you can specify which fallback logic you want:
+If you do not respond within 2000 milliseconds, you can specify which fallback logic you want:

 • Default approval